Showroom: Marketing location

-An online showroom is an online space where a business presents its products to the customers.
-The product presentation usually includes an image, price or tiered pricing, and product description.
-An online showroom can also have online ordering and/or online payment options.
-A business can host the online showroom on their website or create and host it on other platforms.

-In the online showrooms, products are usually combined into categories or collections, while the customer has several range options.
-The most common are ranging by price or by brand.

-The online showrooms became more popular during the COVID-19 pandemic.
-While physical stores were forced to be closed, owners shifted their businesses online.

 Entertainment venue

 A showroom is a permanent enclosed space used to present a performance.
 Sometimes it is customized for a particular show; for example, the Las Vegas Hilton showroom used for the rock opera Starlight Express was customized by pouring concrete ramps onto its stage area and in the seating area.

 Some showrooms are used daily, while others are only used when a performer is booked to perform.
 In some cases, a showroom is leased to a performer, who then retains all income rather than being paid by the showroom owner.

 Temporary showroom

 In fashion capitals such as New York City, Paris, Milan or London one can find temporary showrooms.

 These places can be rented on a daily or weekly basis.
 Some temporary showrooms are managed with the help of event management agencies.
 Most are run and operated by in-house or contracted sale reps in that territory.
 Temporary showrooms can also be pop-up stores, which are short-term sales spaces.